-Students will attend class from 8:00am - 3:00pm at all elementary schools.
-Instruction begins at 8:00am each day.
-Students are expected to be in the classroom by 8:00am.
-Students who arrive after 8:00am will need to sign in at the office with an adult.
+Students are expected to attend class from 8:00 a.m. - 3:00 p.m. at all elementary schools.
+Instruction begins at 8:00 a.m. each day and students are expected to be in their classroom prepared to learn.
+Students who arrive after 8:00 a.m. will be tardy and will need to sign in at the office with an adult.
+Students who leave prior to 3:00 p.m. dismissal are considered tardy unless the student leaves before 11:30 a.m. which would be considered as an absent.